frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 "Having loved his own who were in the world, he loved them to the end."
 It\'s a message to us about fidelity in our friendship.
 Friendship based on love.
 It\'s a love to the end.
 We never give up on any of them.

 And then the narrative changes.
-It says, "During the supper, the devil having already put it into the heart of Judas Iscariot, the son of Simon, to betray him\..."
+It says, "During the supper, the devil having already put it into the heart of Judas Iscariot, the son of Simon, to betray him,\..."

 Having talked about love, now St. John turns to talk about the lack of love.
 Total contrast---mentions the devil very clearly. and Judas Iscariot, who is going to become the personification of the devil.